jcqiao/Javascript_learning/interviews/React/React.md

 Pure functions are important in React because:

 - They’re predictable: It’s easy to understand and debug them since their behavior is consistent.
-- They help with performance: Skipping unnecessary updates when nothing changes.
+- They help with performance: Skipping unnecessary updates when nothing changes with React.memo.
 For example, with React.memo, you can make a component re-render only when its props change.

 In short, pure functions keep things clean, predictable, and efficient, which fits perfectly with React’s philosophy of building maintainable UI.